Adnan Mohammad: Gambling addiction and contract termination

-On 19 November 2019, with three years left of his contract, Lyngby announced that Mohammad would leave the club at the end of the year by mutual agreement due to personal reasons.
+On 19 November 2019, with three years left of his contract, Lyngby announced that Mohammad would leave the club at the end of the year by mutual agreement for personal reasons.
 In January 2020 it was revealed that Mohammad had borrowed money from several teammates in order to cover his betting debt, which was the reasons behind him being released by Lyngby.
-Mohammad had borrowed such a big sum, that he could not recompense them, which caused the rest of the team to turn against him.
-Furthermore, Lyngby's head coach, Christian Nielsen, had loaned him 5500 DKK and Mohammad had also contacted younger players in the squad via social medias, asking to borrow money.
-One of the youth players had allegedly borrowed him around 50.000 DKK, after Mohammad had claimed that he was going to use the money to pay for a wedding.
+Mohammad had borrowed such a big sum that he could not recompense them, which caused the rest of the team to turn against him.
+Furthermore, Lyngby's head coach, Christian Nielsen, had loaned him 5,500 DKK and Mohammad had also contacted younger players in the squad via social medias, asking to borrow money.
+One of the youth players had allegedly borrowed him around 50,000 DKK, after Mohammad had claimed that he was going to use the money to pay for a wedding.

 In February 2020, Mohammad participated in a mini-documentary about his release and gambling addiction, where he said: My life is ruined.
 You can't get any deeper than this, but it's my own fault.
 I don't want pity from people because I've cheated them and lied to them, but I'm going to make up for it if I just get a second chance and get my career going again.
 Mohammad also said that at the moment, there had been no interest for him from any other clubs and that he agreed to part ways with Lyngby, even though he had the right to stay for the last three years of the contract.